stenionobres/AspNetCoreWebApiLab/README.md

 | 404  | Not Found      |
 | 500  | Internal Error |

-For a good use of HTTP verbs with correct status codes the table below was made.
+For a good use of HTTP verbs with correct status codes the table below has been made.
 It's very important to make the correct use of verbs and codes to correctly use the REST standard.

 | HTTP Verb | Related status codes         |
 |:---------:|:-----------------------------|